Escrow Account FAQ

 What actions can I take to try to lower my escrow amount?

-In order to keep your payments as low as possible, we always encourage you to shop for insurance that best meets your current needs and to follow your county’s process for disputing your property tax amount.
-If you receive a refund check from your previous home insurance policy, we recommend forwarding the check to us to deposit into your escrow account.
-If you choose to cash and keep the refund check, your escrow account may be underfunded resulting in a temporary increase in your escrow payment.
+To keep your payments as low as possible, we always encourage you to shop for insurance that best meets your current needs and to follow your county’s process for disputing your property tax amount.

 What if I change insurance companies and receive a refund check?

-If you receive a refund check from your previous home insurance policy, we recommend forwarding the check to us to deposit into your escrow account.
-If you choose to cash and keep the refund check, your escrow account may be underfunded resulting in a temporary increase in your escrow payment.
+If you receive a refund check from your previous home insurance policy, we recommend forwarding it to us for deposit into your escrow account.
+Cashed checks can lead to an underfunded escrow account, resulting in a temporary increase in your escrow payment.
+Since we initially paid for the original policy from your escrow account, returning the refund helps maintain a steady balance.

 Do you have any videos that do a better job of explaining escrow?